Investment and intangible capital

-The event will present the EIB Investment Report, which is the bank’s flagship economic publication.
+The event presented the EIB Investment Report, which is the bank’s flagship economic publication.
 Published once a year, it is designed to provide a comprehensive overview of the developments and drivers of investment and credit conditions in the EU.
-The presentation will also cover an in-depth study of innovation, investment in intangible assets and digitalisation as drivers of productivity growth.
+The presentation also covered an in-depth study of innovation, investment in intangible assets and digitalisation as drivers of productivity growth.

 Check-in and lunch